justinchoi001/liferay-learn-0/commerce/user-guide/customers/account-management/creating-a-new-account-group/README.md

 # Creating a New Account Group

-Account Groups allow accounts to be grouped based on your criteria, such as grouping accounts by geographic region (US West Coast, the Midwest, and the South).
-Sellers can then apply discounts or target marketing campaigns to specific Account Groups.
+Account Groups allow accounts to be grouped based on business criteria, such as grouping accounts by geographic region (US West Coast, the Midwest, and the South).
+Sellers may then apply discounts or target marketing campaigns to specific Account Groups.

 To create an account group: